Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Repurpose Presentation Video and Audio into Short Marketing Clips

-The easiest place to start is with your video or audio recording.
-Long form recordings are rich with moments that can stand alone as short, impactful content.
+Start with the recording.
+Long form video and audio are full of moments that stand alone as short, impactful content.

-• Identify Key Moments: Look for 20-90 second clips where you share a clear insight, powerful story, or memorable quote.
-These clips become short form videos for TikTok, Instagram, YouTube Shorts and LinkedIn.
+Identify key moments: look for 20 to 90 second clips where you land a clear insight, a powerful story, or a memorable line.
+These become short form videos for TikTok, Instagram, YouTube Shorts and LinkedIn.

-• Add Captions and Context: Subtitles and on screen titles increase engagement and accessibility.
+Add captions and context: subtitles and on screen titles lift engagement and accessibility.

-This approach keeps your voice in front of your audience long after the event ends while continuously reinforcing your authority and message.
+Done this way, your voice stays in front of your audience long after the event, reinforcing your authority and message each time.

 Turn Your Presentation into Blog Posts, Social Media Carousels, and Email Series

-Your presentation is already structured with a clear narrative, the same structure you can use for written content.
-Each section or key message can become its own written piece.
+Your presentation already has a clear narrative, and that same structure carries straight into written content.
+Each section or key message can become its own piece.

-• Blog Posts: Expand each section of your presentation into a standalone blog article.
-Optimise them for SEO by targeting the same keywords used in your presentation.
+Blog posts: expand each section of the talk into a standalone article, optimised for the same keywords you targeted in the presentation.

-• Social Media Carousels: Transform your slides or main points into visual carousels for LinkedIn and Instagram.
-Use these to reinforce your message visually and drive traffic back to your full video or landing page.
+Social media carousels: turn your slides or main points into visual carousels for LinkedIn and Instagram that reinforce the message and drive traffic back to the full video or landing page.

-By turning one presentation into multiple text based assets, you multiply the ways your audience can discover and engage with your message even if they never attended live.
+Turn one talk into several written assets and you multiply the ways people discover and engage with your message, even if they never saw it live.

 Use Transcripts, Quotes and Show Notes to Extend Reach

-Small details can make a big difference in how discoverable your content is.
-Show notes, transcripts, and quotes all improve visibility across search engines, including AI search results.
+Small details make a big difference to how discoverable your content is, including in AI search.
+Show notes, transcripts and quotes all improve visibility across search engines and answer engines.

-• Transcripts: Upload full transcripts of your presentations to your website or YouTube description.
-AI search tools are increasingly pulling data directly from transcripts, which helps your content surface in search results.
+Transcripts: upload the full transcript to your website or YouTube description.
+Answer engines increasingly pull directly from transcripts, which helps your content surface in results.

 How to Use Existing Speaking Clips on Social Media to Build Authority